SanTechIT/CS180PRJ4/README.md

 * improve post formatting - when viewing posts: posts should show timestamp, user who posted it, number of upvotes, number of downvotes (or a combined vote number that's upvotes - downvotes), the grade (grade may only be visible to teacher/poster) - then contents of post

 Problems
-- Validate inputs for class/discussion/post Ids in reply/edit/delete actions
+- MAJOR: Validate inputs for class/discussion/post Ids in reply/edit/delete actions
 - Ask if user wants to reply/edit/delete posts of another grouping?
-- Teacher can't delete discussion forums (to fix: best to move delete forum option from "view all forums" menu (course menu) to "view 1 forum" menu (discussion menu)
+- MAJOR: Teacher can't delete discussion forums (to fix: best to move delete forum option from "view all forums" menu (course menu) to "view 1 forum" menu (discussion menu)
-- You can log into any account with any password.
+- MAJOR: You can log into any account with any password.
 We don't have authentication.
-- If you just 'reply to discussion', without replying to another post, your new posts don't show up.
-They aren't returned by getPostsString (so they presumably don't exist in the Discussion's posts field)
+- MAJOR: Posts don't show up correctly!
+Only posts that are a reply to a post with ID 0 show up, everything else doesn't show.
+- non-major: teacher can't logout from ViewIndividualStudent menu, only go "back" (effect of loop design)

 # [Name] Design specifications